Salt Lake City Child Custody Attorneys

 - Has the parent attempted to threaten the life of the child?

-Can Visitation be Denied to a Non-Custodial Parent?
+Can Visitation be Denied to a Noncustodial Parent?

-A non-custodial parent's visitation rights cannot be withheld.
-If a prior court order for visitation rights is changed, denying non-custodial parents visitation rights is unconstitutional.
-If the custodial parent suspects the non-custodial parent of harming the child, the custodial parent should notify and report the violence right away.
+A noncustodial parent's visitation rights cannot be withheld.
+If a prior court order for visitation rights is changed, denying noncustodial parents visitation rights is unconstitutional.
+If the custodial parent suspects the noncustodial parent of harming the child, the custodial parent should notify and report the violence right away.

 Consequences for Denying Visitation

 Our Salt Lake City child custody lawyers use our extensive knowledge and experience in divorce and family law to provide realistic advice to our clients.
 We will assess your situation and explain how the law pertains to your circumstances so you know what to expect.
-Our Salt Lake City child custody attorneys offer free consultations to give you the opportunity to get advice for your situation and have your questions answered.
+Our Salt Lake City child custody attorneys offer free consultations to allow you to get advice for your situation and have your questions answered.